About Tamoxifen (Nolvadex®)

 Patients with cancer that has spread to the bone may experience pain or discomfort at the tumor site after starting this medication, but this should decrease over time and should be managed with pain medication.

-In addition, patients with bone metastases may develop hypercalcemia (high levels of calcium in the blood) and may require hospitalization to correct this.
+- Hypercalcemia: patients with bone metastases may develop hypercalcemia (high levels of calcium in the blood) and may require hospitalization to correct this.
 Symptoms of hypercalcemia include increased thirst and urination, nausea, constipation, muscle weakness, confusion or changes in mental status.
 Report any symptoms to your care provider.

 Sexual & Reproductive Concerns